Archive for the ‘excerpts’ Category

 “Yeah.”
 Steam rose from Verin’s nostrils when he snorted.
 “They’re antigrav cows.
 The guy explained the science-y stuff about how they have some kind of extra antigrav stomach built into their genetics but I wasn’t really listening.”

-Cabin for Two 5BCabin For Two was our first anthology, inspired by…our cabin.
+Cabin For Two was our first anthology, inspired by…our cabin.
 Ha.
 That’s where we all met, though, and it was quite an inspirational place 🙂 Next month, we’ll start releasing the Cabin for Two stories as individual pieces, nice little bite-sized Mischief Corner stories just for you.
 A few tastes to hold you over:

 Their Natural Habitat by Silvia Violet (M/M Contemporary)